IMDB-2-0/CS497-B/README.md

 to train our movie data.
 We'll be utilizing a ML or Deep Learning model that we haven't decided yet to recommend information based on user preferences.
 3. Login/Authentication & User Management
+- Provide a basic auth and user management system that a user can update their information.
+It's important for users to have some of these features for reasons related to customization and security.

+Exemplar files: